Skip to main content

 Submitting mitigating circumstances on behalf of an applicant

 We understand that in some circumstances it is very difficult for an applicant to complete the ‘applicant statement’ section of the form.
 If you are submitting mitigating circumstances on behalf of an applicant, you can do so by completing the ‘supporting statement’ section of the form.
-However, you will need to ensure that the applicant has completed and signed the ‘applicant declaration’ which can be found in section 5.
+However, you will need to ensure that the applicant is aware of how their personal data will be shared.

 Enquiries